What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Scale-Dependence of the Spectral Index: Running and Running of the Running in non-minimal inflation

 \textit{In conclusion}, plateau-type models are likely to remain within the observational safe zone under forthcoming data, while models with convex or steep potentials face greater scrutiny.
 This makes the $(n_s, \alpha_s)$ plane a high-leverage discriminator among early-universe models in the era of precision cosmology.

-\section{Scale-Dependence of the Spectral Index: Running and Running of the Running in Nonminimal Inflation}
+\section{Scale-Dependence of the Spectral Index: Running and Running of the Running in non-minimal inflation}

-Figure~\ref{fig:running_plot} investigates the scale dependence of inflationary observables in models endowed with a linear nonminimal coupling function $f(\phi) = \phi$, a form motivated by conformal symmetry considerations and Jordan–Einstein frame mappings \cite{Kaiser:1995nv, Fakir:1990eg}.
-The figure illustrates how the first running of the spectral index, $\alpha_s \equiv dn_s/d\ln k$, correlates with the second running, $\beta_s \equiv d^2n_s/d(\ln k)^2$, across varying strengths of the nonminimal coupling $\xi$.
+Figure~\ref{fig:running_plot} investigates the scale dependence of inflationary observables in models endowed with a linear non-minimal coupling function $f(\phi) = \phi$, a form motivated by conformal symmetry considerations and Jordan--Einstein frame mappings \cite{Kaiser:1995nv, Fakir:1990eg}.
+The figure illustrates how the first running of the spectral index, $\alpha_s \equiv dn_s/d\ln k$, correlates with the second running, $\beta_s \equiv d^2n_s/d(\ln k)^2$, across varying strengths of the non-minimal coupling $\xi$.

 The T-Model, an $\alpha$-attractor variant with kinetic poles in the Einstein frame potential \cite{Kallosh:2013hoa, Galante:2014ifa}, demonstrates significant variability in $\beta_s$, spanning $\mathcal{O}(10^{-3})$ to $\mathcal{O}(10^{-1})$, despite maintaining a relatively constant $\alpha_s \approx -5.5 \times 10^{-4}$.
 This amplified dispersion at low $\xi$ arises from steep variations in the potential's second and third derivatives, which dominate higher-order terms in the Hubble slow-roll expansion.
 Notably, these deviations from scale-invariance become observationally relevant for future surveys sensitive to sub-percent-level spectral distortions \cite{Abazajian:2016yjj}.